benstaniford/comfy-prompt-db/README.md

 # Prompt Database for ComfyUI

-A ComfyUI custom node that provides a database-driven prompt management system.
+A ComfyUI custom node package that provides database-driven prompt management.
 Store, organize, and edit prompts in categories with persistent JSON storage.

 ## Features

+- **Two Node Types**:
+  - **Prompt Database**: Single prompt editor with category/prompt selection
+  - **Prompt Stack**: Stack multiple prompts from different categories into one output
 - **Category-based Organization**: Organize prompts into logical categories
 - **Dropdown Selection**: Easy category and prompt selection via dropdown menus
-- **Editable Prompts**: Edit prompt text directly in the node interface
+- **Editable Prompts**: Edit prompt text directly in the Prompt Database node
 - **Persistent Storage**: All prompts stored in `user/default/user-db/prompts.json` in your ComfyUI directory
 - **Save/Load Functionality**: Save changes back to the database instantly
-- **Create or Update Prompts**: Add new categories and prompts, or update existing ones, all with the Save button
+- **Create or Update Prompts**: Add new categories and prompts, or update existing ones
-- **No Inputs Required**: Standalone text generation node
+- **No Inputs Required**: Both nodes are standalone text generation nodes

 ## Installation